Order by phone:

 Complaining about the cost of a service is unlikely to change things unless it’s significantly different to the broadband deal you were initially sold.
 However, mis-selling and overcharging should be taken seriously, and you may have a right to cancel if there’s a mid-contract price rise.
 But only if the increase isn’t considered a reasonable rise with inflation.

-Our sister site, Broadband Genie, has a guide to mid-contract price rises you may find helpful.
+We have a guide to mid-contract price rises you may find helpful.

 Customer service